 3. A prompt appears, type Y and press ENTER.

-4. This will reboot your computer.
+4. It will reboot your computer.
 Let the drive scan and repair process complete.

 Perform Memory Diagnostic